m45yang/frontend-challenge-htn/README.md

 # Hack the North Frontend Challenge

 Front end application created using ReactJS and Redux.
-Displays attendees with filter and search functionalities.
+Displays a list of Hack the North attendees with filter and search functionalities.

 ## Usage